Retirement In Portugal

 You might think living in rural Portugal in retirement sounds like bliss – but when the reality of having to travel distances to have any social contact whatsoever bites, you may suddenly feel lonely and isolated.

-Affordability – and finally, the number one reason why expatriates of any age fail to make a go of their new life abroad is a financial one.
+The number one reason why expatriates of any age fail to make a go of their new life abroad is a financial one.

 You should not underestimate how much it is going to cost you to start a new life in retirement overseas.
 You will have to find accommodation, transport, you will have to ship furniture and personal effects, you will have substantial initial outlay when you retire abroad.